 So, with a cultural background (largely Christian) of understanding shame as helpful to achieving “good” behavior and pride as harmful to our mortal souls, you can see why it’s quite a challenge to suggest shame is actually the root of all evil!

 If it’s not pride, what is it?

 From here on out, I will try to draw a parallel between lightning and pride.
 Pride, like lightning, can do a lot of damage.
-I don’t need the bible to tell me that as I’ve seen enough of it in my own life.
+I don’t need the bible to tell me that; I’ve seen enough of it in my own life.
 While lightning (pride) certainly does the damage, it has a hidden source that generates this destructive force.
-Hidden in the atmosphere is a buildup of static electricity that no one can see which soon enough must erupt in violent damaging force.
+Hidden in the atmosphere is a buildup of static electricity that no one can see.
+Eventually this must erupt in a violent damaging force.

 Shame is the hidden “static” in our psychology – our emotional “atmosphere” – that generates pride and other destructive forces.
 My goal is to unmask this hidden driver so we can diffuse it before our pride, anger, ego, or whatever form our lightning is taking today before it can cause any more destruction.

 I am not trying to say pride doesn’t exist or that it’s not potentially a destructive force in our lives (my son, Troy taught me that).
 I’m trying to say that shame is the source of pride.
 I am trying to say that internal shame causes people to have to have the external expression of pride to cover up an actual internalized self-hatred.
 I am trying to say that shame (which has never been considered a sin in any religion that I know of), is the source of a wide array of poor behaviors and not a motivator of good behaviors.
 Shame is the root cause of what hurts our relationships with ourselves and each other.
 I’m trying to say that shame is really the root of all evil.